thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 1. Pandas: A powerful tool for data manipulation and analysis, allowing us to handle and manipulate datasets efficiently.
 It is imported using the statement "import pandas as pd"
 2. Numpy: A fundamental library for scientific computing in Python, providing a range of mathematical functions and support for multi-dimensional arrays.
 It enables efficient numerical operations on data and is imported as "import numpy as np".
 3. Matplotlib: A widely used plotting library that offers various customization options for creating charts, graphs, and plots.
 It allows us to visualize and communicate our findings effectively.
 It is imported as "import matplotlib.pyplot as plt".
+4. Seaborn: A statistical data visualization library built on top of Matplotlib.
+It provides high-level interfaces for creating visually appealing and informative statistical graphics.
+It is imported as "import seaborn as sns".

 ### To Gain Data Insights